 In John 9:30-31, the man whose sight Jesus restored states:

-This is much the same way that only the High Priest could enter the Holy of Holies once per year to make sacrifice for themselves and the people of Israel and then meet with God whose presence was on the Mercy Seat.
+The High Priest could enter the Holy of Holies once per year to make sacrifices for themselves and the people of Israel and then meet with God whose presence was on the Mercy Seat.

-Yet, like the sinner on the cross, one only needs to cry out to God and seek mercy and grace to be heard.
+Yet, like the sinner on the cross, one only needs to cry out to the Lord and seek mercy and grace to be heard, to acknowledge one’s own sinfulness and repent and turn from them.

 God Desires Your Prayers